golemhq/golem/docs/source/finding-elements.md

 Finds all the elements that match the selected criteria.
 Only one search criteria must be provided.
 Returns a list of WebElements.
-*element* must be a CSS selector string, an element tuple or a WebElement object.
+*element* must be a CSS selector string, an XPath selector string, an element tuple, or a WebElement object.

 ```python
 from golem import actions